lyndonb-bq/tinkerpop/gremlin-go/README.md

 # Go Gremlin Language Variant

 [Apache TinkerPop™][tk] is a graph computing framework for both graph databases (OLTP) and graph analytic systems (OLAP).
 [Gremlin][gremlin] is the graph traversal language of TinkerPop.
-It can be descriutbed as a functional, data-flow language that enables users to succinctly express complex traversals on (or queries of) their application's property graph.
+It can be described as a functional, data-flow language that enables users to succinctly express complex traversals on (or queries of) their application's property graph.